MicrosoftDocs/dynamics-365-fraud-protection/content/labels-api.md

 ### Scenario 2

-A user lost access to their account and a malicious actor logged in with the user’s credentials.
-Later the User recovered his credentials and reported a compromised time interval.
+A user lost access to their account and a malicious actor signed in with the user’s credentials.
+Later the user recovered their credentials and reported a compromised time interval.

 ```JSON
 "labelObjectType": "ACCOUNT",